Incorporated under the laws of the State of

 7.3 Special Meetings.
 Special meetings of Members may be called by the President or by a majority of the Board then in office.
 The purpose of each special meeting shall be stated in the notice and may only include purposes which are lawful and proper for Members to consider.

 7.5 Notice of Meeting.
 Written or printed notice stating the place, day and hour of the meeting and, in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered personally or by mail not less than ten (10) days nor more than sixty (60) days before the date of the meeting.
 Notice shall be given by or at the direction of the President or the Secretary or the persons calling the meeting to each Member of record entitled to vote at the meeting.
-If mailed, such notice shall be deemed to have been delivered when deposited in the
+If mailed, such notice shall be deemed to have been delivered when deposited in the United States mail addressed to the Member at his address as it appears on the record of the Association with postage thereon prepaid.

 7.6 Waiver of Notice.
 A written waiver of notice signed by a Member, whether before or after a meeting, shall be equivalent to the giving of such notice.
 Attendance of a Member at a meeting shall constitute a waiver of notice of such meeting, except when the Member attends for the express purpose of objecting, at the beginning of the meeting, to the transaction of any business because the meeting is not lawfully called or convened.